 Some apartments have their external air-conditioner units located in the basement, not far from the owner's parking bay.
 In this instance, a device may be installed that redirects the AC power circuit to an EV charger, but only when the AC is not in use.
 Because the power circuit can only run either the air conditioner or the charger (and never both), there is no additional power load on the apartment or building.

-Load Managed System
+Multiple Chargers Controlled by a Load Managed System

 A load management systems enables chargers to be installed without a negative impact on the general electricity supply by maintaining the overall load with the design parameters for the supply.
 See Load Managed Charging for more detail.